 In The Beginning…

 One day back around 1999 after surfing the web and finding some hiking and backpacking related websites, I thought to myself…“Hey, I could do the same thing”.
 So I gathered up the pictures of the hikes that I had done (Half Dome, Yosemite NP; Young Lakes, Yosemite NP and Little Yosemite Valley, Yosemite NP), wrote a general trip description for each of them and “Mike’s Hikes and Stuff” was born.

 As my adventures grew, so did the website.
 Within a few years I needed more space.
 I also didn’t care for the pop-up adds on GeoCities, so I decided to get my own domain name.
 I wanted an appropriate and easy to remember name and on February 1, 2002 “The Backcountry” was born.

 With most things change is inevitable, this site is no exception.
 It has undergone a few face lifts since it’s conception and will probably continue to do so, but what I think has had the most impact has been the writing style.
 In my more recent trip details I’ve tried to add some personal thoughts along with the trip information, to breath life into what could be an otherwise boring “…turn left at the boulder…” trip description.
 These thoughts are sometimes thoughts I remember experiencing along the trail and other times they come as I reflect back on the journey.

 I decided to get more serious about nature photography a few years ago, and started Images in the Backcountry.
 In January 2005 I bought my first DSLR, a Canon 300D (Digital Rebel).
 Then in September 2007, I upgraded to the full-framed Canon 5D.
-I have yet to use it while backpacking, because of my “condition”, but I have started to take pictures while on short hikes.
+I have yet to use it while backpacking, because my knees have been fused strait, but I have started to take pictures while on short hikes.